RugTehseen/problem-solving-with-llms/README.md

 5. The bi-semantic entropy is the Shannon entropy over these probabilities:
    BSE(Q) = - ∑ⱼ₌₁ᴹ pⱼ log₂ pⱼ

+## What is Emotional Valence?

+Emotional Valence (VE) measures the emotional response elicited by an answer across different personas.
+It quantifies how different individuals with varying perspectives might emotionally react to the same information.

+### Formal Definition

+For an answer A to a question q, and a population of evaluators H, the Emotional Valence Function maps each evaluator's response to a scalar value:

+VE(A,h) → R

+The Expected Emotional Valence is the average across all evaluators:
+E[VE(A)] = (1/|H|) ∑ VE(A,h)

+The Emotional Variance measures how polarizing an answer is:
+Var(VE(A)) = E[(VE(A) - E[VE(A)])²]

 ## Project Structure

 - `bi_semantic_entropy.py`: Main script for calculating bi-semantic entropy
 - `example_bi_semantic_entropy.py`: Example script with a predefined question
+- `emotional_valence_analyzer.py`: Script for analyzing emotional valence of financial advice
 - `test_ollama_setup.py`: Script to verify Ollama installation and model availability
 - `README_bi_semantic_entropy.md`: Detailed documentation for the bi-semantic entropy calculator
 - `requirements.txt`: List of required Python packages